Once I moved into my house, it didn’t take me very long to want a brighter garage. I bet you feel the same way.

 Thankfully, there’s an easy way to tell.

-On all lighting fixture and bulb packaging, there is a Lighting Label dictated by the Federal Trade Commission that breaks down the light’s brightness in lumens along with these other important aspects of a lighting source:
+It breaks down the light’s brightness in lumens along with these other important aspects of a lighting source:

 - Approximate annual energy cost